 Arcadia is about escape with the painted backdrop giving the illusion of more space.
 The trees act as sentinels providing a sense of enclosure and have their own eco system, they herald in a touch of the exotic.
 Reclaimed Jarrah timber has been reworked into the swing seat and provides the perfect spot to watch the insects collecting nectar on the late flowering perennials.
 The planting and fabrics are rich in tone chosen to celebrate the drama of Autumn.

-good in planter in sheltered position and will need support.
+good in planter in sheltered position, trunk will need support.
 Drought resistant).

 Panicum Prairie Skies Drought tolerant once established, steely blue perennial grass which would

 have covered much of the great plains of central north America - the mid west

 Rudbeckia Henry Eilers